-Students are trained in administrative and clinical procedures performed in physicians’ offices, and the curriculum meets the requirement for certification as a Health Care Assistant, State of Washington, categories A, C, and E. Training will include, but not limited to, professional telephone techniques, scheduling appointments, interviewing and instructing patients, making arrangements for patient admission to a hospital, maintaining financial records and files, completing insurance forms, preparing and maintaining employees’ payroll records, assisting patients in preparing for examinations, cleaning and sterilizing instruments and equipment, collecting specimens, performing electrocardiograms, and assisting physicians with treatments and surgeries.
+Students are trained in administrative and clinical procedures performed in physicians’ offices and/or clinics.
+Graduates from this program are eligible to take the national certification exam through the American Association of Medical Assistants, which is one of the four authorized exams for certification through Washington State.
+Training will include, but is not limited to, professional telephone techniques, scheduling appointments, interviewing and instructing patients, making arrangements for patient admission to a hospital, maintaining financial records and files, completing insurance forms, preparing and maintaining employees’ payroll records, assisting patients in preparing for examinations, cleaning and sterilizing instruments and equipment, collecting specimens, performing electrocardiograms, and assisting physicians with treatments and surgeries.

-Students are required to show proof of a high school diploma or High School Equivalency Exam upon entry into the MAP.
+Students are required to show proof of a high school diploma or high school equivalency diploma upon entry into the MAP.
 All MAP courses in quarters one through four, including general education courses, must be successfully completed before entering the fifth quarter.
-Before entering the fifth quarter Invasive course, students must show proof of current immunizations or laboratory verification of immune status before they are able to receive entry codes for the fifth quarter.
-This includes, but is not limited to, Tetanus/Diphtheria, Hepatitis B, Measles/ Mumps/ Rubella, and Varicella, as required by contracts with clinical facilities and Centers for Disease Control (CDC) recommendations.
-Tuberculosis skin testing is also required.
+Before entering the fifth quarter Invasive Procedures course, students must show proof of current immunizations or laboratory verification of immune status before they are able to receive entry codes for the fifth quarter.
+This includes, but is not limited to, Tetanus/Diphtheria, Hepatitis B, Measles/Mumps/Rubella, Tuberculosis skin testing, Flu, and Varicella, as required by contracts with clinical facilities and CDC recommendations.

 In order to participate in the externship, students must receive a No Record on File report related to Crimes against Persons from the Washington State Patrol and/or a Criminal Background Check.
-Each student is required to carry personal health/medical insurance throughout their clinical rotations.
+Students must also meet the requirements for the facility that they are assigned to.
+These requirements may include, but are not limited to, a drug screening and/or a no-smoking policy.
+Students are required to carry personal health/medical insurance throughout their clinical rotations.

 |Catalog #||Course Name||Credits|